yera111/asbolsyn2/memory-bank/progress.md

 - Consider adding export functionality for metrics data
 - Implement automated alerts based on metric thresholds
 - Add visualization graphs for key metrics trends

+## Phase 15: Critical Bug Fixes and User Experience Improvements

+### Step 15.1: Metrics Dashboard Title Fix and Payment Error Handling ✅
+- **Completed on:** January 17, 2025
+- **Status:** Completed
+- **Summary:**
+  - **Fixed Metrics Dashboard Title Issue**: Cleaned up the metrics dashboard header by removing "AS BOLSYN" from the title and shortening the separator line from 30 to 25 characters for better formatting
+  - **Enhanced Telegram Payment Error Handling**: Significantly improved the robustness of Telegram payment processing with comprehensive error handling:
+    - Added payload format validation in pre-checkout query handler
+    - Implemented proper order ID extraction with error handling for malformed payloads
+    - Added meal expiration checks during payment validation to prevent payments for expired meals
+    - Enhanced successful payment handler with duplicate payment protection
+    - Added comprehensive error messages for various payment failure scenarios
+    - Improved logging for better debugging of payment issues
+  - **Added Meal Creation Cancellation Feature**: Implemented the ability for users to cancel meal creation at any stage:
+    - Added `/cancel` command that works during any FSM state (meal creation, vendor registration, nearby search)
+    - Added text-based cancellation support (users can type "отмена", "отменить", or "cancel")
+    - Updated meal creation and vendor registration flows to inform users about cancellation options
+    - Added proper state cleanup and user-friendly cancellation messages
+    - Updated help command to include information about the cancel functionality

+### Key Technical Improvements:
+- **Payment Validation**: Added multiple layers of validation including payload format, order existence, meal availability, and pickup time expiration
+- **Error Recovery**: Implemented graceful error handling that provides clear feedback to users while maintaining system stability
+- **User Experience**: Added cancellation capability that was previously missing, allowing users to exit processes they no longer want to complete
+- **Code Robustness**: Enhanced error handling prevents crashes and provides meaningful error messages

+### User Experience Enhancements:
+- **Cleaner Metrics Display**: Removed redundant branding from metrics dashboard for better readability
+- **Payment Reliability**: Users now receive clear error messages when payments fail, with specific reasons for failures
+- **Process Control**: Users can now cancel meal creation or vendor registration at any point in the process
+- **Better Guidance**: Added instructions about cancellation options at the start of multi-step processes

+### Bug Fixes Addressed:
+1. **Metrics Title Formatting**: Fixed the metrics dashboard title display issue
+2. **Payment Processing Failures**: Resolved various edge cases in Telegram payment handling that could cause crashes
+3. **Missing Cancellation Feature**: Added the ability to cancel meal creation and other multi-step processes

+### Next Steps:
+- Monitor payment success rates to ensure the improved error handling is working effectively
+- Gather user feedback on the new cancellation feature
+- Consider adding cancellation options to other multi-step processes if needed